ELE3803 Electrical Plant

 - numerically evaluate fault current levels in simple supply systems; and

-- analyse energy management guidelines and perform energy audit of electrical installations.
+- perform Australian/New Zealand standards energy audit analysis of electrical installations.

 |1.||Three Phase System Analysis; earthing and safety||15.00|